Talk for Schmidt Program on Artificial Intelligence, Emerging Technologies, and National Power

 At the center of this discussion lies the relationship between phenomenology and consciousness.
 Phenomenology, as both a philosophy and method, examines the structures of lived experience from the perspective of a conscious being.
 For thinkers such as Edmund Husserl and Martin Heidegger, this approach reveals the deep connections between how phenomena appear to consciousness and the ontological categories governing reality.
 When extended to the study of life and artificial systems, phenomenology challenges reductive approaches that attempt to model consciousness purely through computational or mechanical means.

 Consciousness is not merely an epiphenomenon of brain states; it exhibits a structure that is intertwined with the very dynamics of life itself.
 The presupposition of phenomenology is that consciousness and reality are contiguous: the categories that structure conscious experience reflect fundamental features of the world.
-In other words, if we want to understand life, cognition, and ultimately consciousness, we must engage with methods that can accommodate the spontaneity and creativity inherent in living systems navigating the world.
+In other words, if we want to understand life, cognition, and ultimately consciousness then we must engage with methods that can accommodate the spontaneity and creativity inherent in living systems navigating the world.

 Mechanical Systems vs. Dynamical Systems: The Problem of Emulation